LukeZHar/T1A3-Terminal_application/README.md

 - 'requirements.txt':
     - Lists dependecies required by the application

+- 'run_setup.sh:
+    - A shell script for checking if python is downloaded through 'check_python.py', downloading the denpendices from 'requirements.txt' if not installed already, and running the 'test_flashcard.py' tests

 - 'run_app.sh':
     - A shell script for running the application, including activating the virtual environment if it exists